 The Web Site for Earth Reference Data and Models

-A two-week summer workshop between 11-24 July (2004) is open to middle and high school teachers who teach Earth science concepts in their curriculum to create Enduring Resources for Earth Science Education (ERESE).
+A two-week summer workshop between 17-30 July (2005) is open to middle and high school teachers who teach Earth science concepts in their curriculum to create Enduring Resources for Earth Science Education (ERESE).
 Support includes a stipend for travel and living allowances.
 Enable your students to design their own personal voyages of discovery.
 We will concentrate on the ideas of plate tectonics, using real shipboard data and state-of-the-art global Earth science models.
-Beginning with the discovery of magnetic seafloor spreading stripes, we will explore the scientific inquiry process of hypothesis and testing.
-Throughout the workshop, you will be immersed in the researcherís view of the world, as you work side-by-side in daily sessions with a group of researchers and advanced graduate students.
+Beginning with the discovery of magnetic seafloor spreading stripes, we will explore the scientific inquiry process of hypothesis testing.
+Throughout the workshop, you will be immersed in the researcherís view of the world, as you work side-by-side in daily sessions with a group of researchers and advanced graduate students to develop your inquiry lessons.
 You will be making use of the latest developments in digital library technology to build new learning environments.

 This newsletter may contain workshop and conference announcements, as well as news about new functionality and contributions to the EarthRef.org databases.
 If you wish to contribute to this newsletter please email to firstname.lastname@example.org.
 If you do not want to receive these emails, please Edit Your Profile on the EarthRef.org website.